Lyzr Agent Studio is now live! 🎉

 AUC is a critical metric in evaluating model performance, particularly in binary classification tasks.
 It provides a single scalar value summarizing model performance across all classification thresholds.
 Here are some key applications of AUC in real-world scenarios:

-Advantages of AUC
+Applications of AUC

 The Area Under the Curve (AUC) provides a comprehensive measure of model performance.
 Here are the key benefits of using AUC:

-Drawbacks or Limitations of AUC
+What are the Drawbacks or Limitations of AUC?

 While AUC has numerous benefits, it also comes with some limitations: